huacnlee/rucaptcha/README.md

 end
 ```

-> TIP: Sometime you may need keep last verified captcha code in session on `verify_rucaptcha?` method call, you can use `keep_session: true`.
+> TIP: Sometimes you may need to keep last verified captcha code in session on `verify_rucaptcha?` method call, you can use `keep_session: true`.
 For example: `verify_rucaptcha? @user, keep_session: true`.

 View `app/views/account/new.html.erb`